JoelCodes/rx-xtra/README.md

 ## About the Library

 I love RxJS, but there are a few operators that I often reach for that aren't part of the core library.
 In other libraries, I'd be pestering the maintainers to add them, but this is RxJS!
-There's no need to change the library, when we can just create functions, and if they're just functions, they can be released in their own packages!
+There's no need to change the library, when we can just create functions, and if they're just functions, they can be released in their own packages, á la Lodash!

-This repo encapsulates a number of utilities released as their own npm packages, á la Lodash.
+This repo is my personal collection of utilities, so if it's in here, I've used it in some project at some time, whether I was doing that project for love or for money.
+Some of them are as simple as a chisel, and some of them are as dangerous as a table saw, and some as esoteric as a Japanese rasp saw.
+Some of them are very broad in their scope, and some are very specific to a framework, runtime, or coding purpose.

+I hope they help you with your projects, or at least teach you something about how RxJS works.
+I know they've taught me.

 ### Creation Operators